-- If the engine fails, in a singleengined helicopter, you must have a reflex response to lower the collective IMMEDIATELY. - ✓ Keep current.
-Regular simulated engine-off landing practice with an instructor is recommended. - ✓ Know the helicopter thoroughly. - Get an aviation weather forecast. - Prepare a thorough Route Plan using latest charts and check on NOTAMs.
-Temporary Nay warnings etc. - Keep time over water to a minimum in a single-engined helicopter and wear a lifejacket (and a survival suit), carry a liferaft. - Pre-flight thoroughly with special emphasis on fuel, engine and transmission oil contents, and flving controls. - ✓ Brief passengers/ground staff about getting in and out of helicopters.
-Either have passengers escorted or shut down the engine(s). - X Don't over-load the helicopter.
+- If the engine fails in a single-engine helicopter, you must have a reflex response to lower the collective IMMEDIATELY. - Keep current.
+Regular simulated engine-off landing practice with an instructor is recommended. - Know the helicopter thoroughly. - Get an aviation weather forecast. - Prepare a thorough Route Plan using latest charts and check on NOTAMs etc. - Keep time over water to a minimum in a single-engine helicopter and wear a lifejacket (and survival suit), carry a life-raft if possible. - Pre-flight thoroughly with special emphasis on fuel, engine and transmission oil contents, and flying controls. - Brief passengers/ground staff about getting in and out of helicopters.
+Either have passengers escorted or stop rotors. - Don't over-load the helicopter. - In a single-engine helicopter, bear in mind the possibility and consequences of engine failure. - Minimise time in the 'avoid curve'. - Maintain a good look-out, scan effectively. - Make regular cruise checks of OAT or carb air temperature and when necessary use carb heat. - Keep out of controlled airspace unless you have clearance. - Request help early (or land) if lost or have other problems, e.g. fuel shortage. - Return or land if the weather deteriorates.
+Keep above your Safety Altitude. - Maintain rotor rpm. - Avoid retreating blade stall in turbulent conditions or near VNE SLOW DOWN.

-- In a single-engined helicopter, bear in mind the possibility and consequences of engine failure. - Minimise time in the 'avoid curve'. - Maintain a good look-out, scan effectively. - Make regular cruise checks of OAT or carb air temperature and when necessary use carb heat. - X Keep out of controlled airspace unless you have clearance. - Request help early (or land) if lost or have other problems, eq fuel shortage. - Return or land if the weather deteriorates.
-Keep above vour Safety Altitude. - Maintain rotor rpm. - Avoid retreating blade stall in turbulent conditions or near VNE -SLOW DOWN. - X Push-over negative 'a' manoeuvres can be catastrophic, particularly in gyroplanes. - Remain at the controls until the rotors have stopped turning. - Don't do anything stupid become an old pilot, NOT a bold pilot.
+- Push-over negative 'g' manoeuvres can be catastrophic.
+Remain at the controls until the rotors have stopped turning.
+Don't do anything stupid Remember, there are 'old' pilots and 'bold' pilots, But NO 'old, bold' pilots!